dspeyer/dspeyer.github.io/magic.md

 Some spells require the caster to touch the target.
 If embodied, touch it with your body.
 If not, you must occupy the same space as the target.

+If you target equipment worn by an unwilling creature, said creature may cancel your spell with a reflex save in addition to any save the target gets (same DC).

 ## Scrolls

 A scroll is a magic item that can shape raw magical energy into a specific spell.
 Each scroll has one specific spell (selection of effects and metamagics) on it.
 You can cast from a scroll without knowing the school, though your magic source must be compatible with it.
 You still pay the cost and need the relevant skills.